znxftw/rudim/README.md

 ## What does Rudim do?

-Rudim is currently a work in progress.
-The aim is for Rudim to be able to play above average chess.
+Rudim is currently a work in progress but is in an MVP phase - you can [play with Rudim on Lichess](https://lichess.org/YaGBp2Cw).

-Rudim currently has a working implementation of [Bitboards](https://en.wikipedia.org/wiki/Bitboard) and Move Generation.
-It uses simple straightforward bitboard logic for generating legal moves of a given position and can currently calculate roughy 1000 KN/s according to simple perft on my local.

-Rudim has a basic implementation for the [UCI Protocol](https://www.shredderchess.com/chess-features/uci-universal-chess-interface.html) - i.e. if you try loading the engine into a GUI like Arena and generate moves - it would be able to play a game of chess.
-It currently does not evaluate the best move in the position, just picks any of the available moves arbitrarily.
+If you see Rudim as offline - the server might be down.
+If Rudim is online but not accepting your challenge, Rudim might either be playing someone else (currently can play only one person at a time) or the server might be restarting - try again later.

 ### What all does Rudim implement?